emerald-dao/beginner-dapp-course/README.md

 - A completion certificate (<a href="">this FLOAT</a>) if you have completed all the quests.
 This will be proof that you have significant Cadence knowledge, and you will be able to show it to whoever you like as proof of expertise.
 Or just for fun! :D

 ## ❓ What do I need ahead of time?

+- A huge smile and a motivation to learn.
+- And some basic computer science knowledge (like what a variable and function are)

 ## 📁 What are quests?